Frankie the flamingo news 2025

 24th July 2025

-Frankie is really getting the hang of filtering the water… can even do it standing on one leg!
+Frankie is really getting the hang of filtering the water, and can even do it standing on one leg.

 23rd July 2025

 Do watch this cute clip as Frankie gets the zoomies!
-Many thanks to Scott and Nicky Goodchild for sharing their lovely video with us x
+Many thanks to Scott and Nicky Goodchild for sharing their lovely video with us.

-Really beginning to see Frankies character, and in both the photos below, you can see the white is not so white anymore, as it starts to transition to grey, which is the next stage before we start to see hints of pink appearing in a couple of months.
-Photo bt Josh Ryan Murray
+We are really beginning to see Frankie’s character.
+In both photos below, you can see the white is not so white anymore, as it starts to transition to grey, which is the next stage before we start to see hints of pink appearing in a couple of months.

 Below: Frankie having a morning rest.
 Photo by Director Alison.